 The applicant is seeking a waiver of the LDC requirements to allow a 22' wide travel aisle in the parking area.
-The LDC requires a minimum of 24' wide travel aisle in parking areas for two-way traffic.
+The LDC requires a minimum of 24' wide travel aisles in parking areas for two-way traffic.

-Staff does not see a narrower travel isle in the parking area as a safety issue, as travel speeds are expected to be low and because these dimensions are still in line with many existing parking lots throughout the region.
-This is a tradeoff between the environmental and aesthetic benefits of having a lower lot coverage, and the convenience of easier maneuvering for larger vehicles.
-With a narrower isle, drivers of vehicles with wider turn radii may find it difficult to park front-in and may have to back-in to spaces instead.
-Literature suggests that reverse parking is safer anyway.
+Staff do not see a narrower travel aisle in the parking area as a safety issue, as travel speeds are expected to be low and because these dimensions are still in line with many existing parking lots throughout the region.
+With a narrower aisle, drivers of larger vehicles may find it difficult to park front-in and may have to back-in to spaces instead.
+Literature suggests that reverse parking is safer as it eliminates the need to back into the parking aisle, which tends to have more pedestrian traffic.

-Staff recommends that the DRB approve the requested waiver for a 22' parking travel isle.
+Staff recommends that the DRB approve the requested waiver for a 22' parking travel aisle.

-K. Other Parking Standards and Applicability

-1. Location.

-Per the LDC requirements, all proposed parking will be located on the project site.
+- K. Other Parking Standards and Applicability - 1.
+Location. - Per the LDC requirements, all proposed parking will be located on the project site. - 3.
+Surfacing

-3. Surfacing